Rayoj/Technical-Assessment/README.md

 ### Technical Assessment

-This repository contains my QA assessment, which includes Bug Reports, Test Plans, and Test Cases for the following:
+This repository contains my QA assessment, section A and B questions which includes section B answers, Bug Reports, Test Plans, and Test Cases for the following:

-1. LambdaTest Ecommerce Playground Website
+1. LambdaTest Ecommerce Playground Website(Section A)

-2. Mancala Adventure Game
+2. Mancala Adventure Game(Section B)

 ### Deliverables